 The overall changes in staff numbers can mask some other trends, for example, the proportion of staff at more senior grades has actually been increasing since 2012.

 Eight departments – Department for International Development (DfID), Cabinet Office (CO), DCMS, DfT, DfE, the Treasury, the Home Office and the Department for Environment, Food and Rural Affairs (Defra) – have seen the numbers of civil servants rise since 2010.
 The Cabinet Office has around 85% more staff than in 2010, with numbers increasing by around 70% at DfID and DCMS, and around 30% at DfE and DfT.

-In all other departments, the numbers have fallen: by over 40% at DHSC and over a quarter at MoD and DWP.
+In all other departments, the numbers have fallen: by 40% at DHSC, a third at DWP, and over a quarter at MoD.

 In departments such as BEIS, Defra, and the Cabinet Office, staff increases are likely driven by Brexit and the heavier workload such departments face.
 The permanent secretary of Defra, Clare Moriarty, estimates that over 80% of the department’s activity is framed by the EU, and its workload is increasing significantly: the department has grown in each of the last eight quarters, and is now at its largest size since 2011 Q2, after being cut by 28% between the 2010 Spending Review and 2016 Q2.
 Home Office numbers have also risen in every quarter since the end of 2016.

 As well as Brexit, other challenges in public services may also be driving the increase of staff.
-The overall number of staff at MoJ increased by over 1,000 in the latest quarter, most of which was at HM Prisons and Probations Service, reflecting its recruitment drive for new prison officers to quell soaring prison violence.
+The overall number of staff at MoJ increased by more than 6,000 in the past year, most of which was at HM Prisons and Probations Service, reflecting its recruitment drive for new prison officers to quell soaring prison violence.

 Explore all the Whitehall Monitor explainers.